 Head to Parc de la Rivière-des-Mille-Îles where you can rent fishing gear and a canoe.
 If you do not know how to fish they offer lessons.
 There’s an education area inside you can walk through to learn about the local rivers and what they are doing to protect them.
 They provide all the gear including bait, fishing rods, and lifejackets.

-Clip n’ climb offers a new fun experience for the whole family, with 34 climbing themed walls of various difficulty levels.
+Clip n’ climb offers a new fun experience for the whole family, with 34 climbing-themed walls of various difficulty levels.
+Book this activity in advance.

 The Escaparium in Laval has the most elaborate escape rooms and it’s definitely worth doing.
 We did the “Bernie Block Scenario” inside a little house built of nothing but blocks.
 Their suggested age is 6 and up.

-The owners, a local husband and wife, have 4 locations around this area.
+The owners are a local husband and wife, have 4 locations around this area.
 The one we visited opened this year.
 The Escaparium has four games, 2 VR (virtual reality) arenas for 12 and up, and during the fall months, they have a haunted house.

 It’s likely that this will eventually be the biggest escape place in the world.
 I got a peek at what they are adding and I think they will easily accomplish this goal.
 I can spoil it, but what I saw was insane!